 COLLECTING INFORMATION FROM THE CLIENT

 A project can’t proceed if you don’t have a thorough understanding of the problem that needs to be solved.
 For the client’s objectives to be met, you have to collect as much information from them as possible through a design brief.

-A design brief is a critical starting point for any design process.
+A design brief is a critical starting point of any design process for a freelance graphic designer.
 It establishes client expectations and serves as reference for your research.
 As such, you should convey its importance to the client and encourage them to provide as much relevant information as possible.
 Draft the design brief appropriately, keeping in mind basic components such as objectives and goals, target audience, overall style, and available materials.

 RESEARCHING YOUR CLIENT’S ECOSYSTEM

 After the client sends you the filled-in design brief, review and use the information to build a basic understanding of the problem that needs to be solved.
 However, having such information isn’t enough.
 You also have to perform your own research, which entails checking out competitors, learning about the target audience, and accounting for market trends.
 The purpose is to get a 360° view of the client’s ecosystem.

 BRAINSTORMING IDEAS AND ANALYZING DATA